 - Award Event (finalists to present their projects/proposals) in May of each year

 Stay informed about upcoming dates by signing up for our Nonprofit Newsletter.
 Send us your name and email on our contact page here.

 - How do I apply for a grant?

 Applications are submitted through our on-line process.
-We begin accepting grant applications January 2, 2017.
-For specific dates related to our next grant cycle, please view our grant timeline.
-If you would like to receive notifications regarding our grant process, please send an e-mail to email@example.com.
+We begin accepting grant applications in early January.
+For specific dates related to our next grant cycle, please view the Important Dates section.
+If you would like to receive notifications regarding our grant process, please sign up to receive our Nonprofit Newsletter by going to the “Contact Us” section of the website.
+If you have other questions, you may send an e-mail to email@example.com.